 The latest issue of Disaster Safety Review examines recent hail field research, vinyl siding studies at the IBHS Research Center, and looks at Sandy by the numbers.

-Updates from the IBHS Hail Field Study.
+Information about the 2013 IBHS Hail Field Study.

 Post-cat hailstorm investigation project conducted by the Roofing Industry Committee on Weather Issues (RICOWI), which includes IBHS.